IvanAlejandro888/n4a/README.md

 # Name for Anything
----

 Name for Anything is a random word generator built on Python.

-Name for anything syllables were gotten from a syllables table and processed using Python. (syllables are from spanish, sorry "gringos" :().
+Name for anything syllables were gotten from a syllables table and processed using Python. (syllables are from spanish, sorry gringos).

 N4A uses stadistics to put to each letter a specific frecuency, with which, a letter will appear in the text.
 You can customize it to generate a specific type of syllables.